Azure-Samples/ms-identity-javascript-nodejs-tutorial/.github/ISSUE_TEMPLATE.md

     - [ ] 1-2) Sign-in with Azure AD B2C
     - [ ] 2-1) Acquire a Token and call Microsoft Graph
     - [ ]   3) Deploy to Azure Storage and App Service
+    - [ ] 4-1) Use App Roles for Role-based Access Control
 ```

 ## This issue is for a